Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 From a woody stump, Thunbergia develops on voluble stems that climb by wrapping around any support using the petioles of the leaves.
 Velvety, thin, and quadrangular, sometimes purplish, they cling on their own until they intertwine, forming a beautiful mass.
 They lignify over time.

 On these stems, the lush foliage, bright green to dark green, develops.
 It remains evergreen when the plant is wintered away from frost.
 It consists of opposite leaves, entire or lobed and serrated, up to 20 cm long and 15 cm wide.
 Rough and downy, they are heart-shaped with sagittate tips and measure between 2.5 and 20 cm long.
-In the alata species (winged), they are borne by a slender winged petiole at the base of two small leaves, which gave the plant its specific name.
+In the alata (winged) species, they are borne on a slender winged petiole at the base of two small leaves, which gave the plant its specific name.

-The tubular flowers, measuring 2 to 8 cm, open into five spreading lobes in shades of golden yellow, yellow-orange, sulphur yellow, orange, brick red, cream yellow, most often, but less commonly white or even lilac blue (Thunbergia grandiflora) or blue-violet (Thunbergia erecta) with a throat marked in brown or yellow.
-Thunbergia ‘Tangerine Slice’ stands out for its bicolour shade and the unusual pattern of its red-orange flowers striped with mustard yellow.
+The tubular flowers, measuring 2 to 8 cm, open into five spreading lobes of golden yellow, yellow-orange, sulphur yellow, orange, brick red, cream yellow, most often, but less commonly white or even lilac blue (Thunbergia grandiflora) or blue-violet (Thunbergia erecta) with a brown or yellow-marked throat.
+Thunbergia ‘Tangerine Slice’ is distinguished by its bicolour shade and the unusual pattern of its red-orange flowers striped with mustard yellow.
 The Thunbergia grandiflora or Thunbergia with large flowers bears the largest flowers (6 to 8 cm in diameter).

 Nectariferous, this aubergine purple eye almost black at the centre attracts pollinating insects.
 After pollination, in warm climates only, the flowers develop into fruits, globular capsules that catapult small round seeds over a distance.

-The Black-eyed Susan is usually grown in our country as an annual in open ground or in pots as a houseplant due to its fragility and low hardiness (-8°C) against frost.
+The Black-eyed Susan is usually grown in our country as an annual in open ground or in pots as an indoor plant due to its fragility and low hardiness (-8°C) against frost.
 If you want to keep it: bring it inside!

 black-eyed Susan